rmescandon/container/README.md

 * `ip link` shows container interfaces but not the host's
 * `id` into the container is the root one, but does not have root permissions over the host
 * container hostname is different from the host one

-!!!Note:
-    It is needed _sudo_ ing the command execution because setuid trick is still not implemented and all the networking configuration requires host root privileges. but in future this won't be required.
-Sorry for the temporary inconvenience

 ## Settings